mercedesbenzio/detect-action/README.md

 ### Java

-It is possible to skip the [Setup Java](#setup-java) step below if you already have Java 11 on your self-hosted runner.
+It is possible to skip the [Set Up Java](#set-up-java) step below if you already have Java 17 on your self-hosted runner.
 Ensure that the _Detect Action_ has access to the correct version of Java on its `$PATH` or within the [_GitHub Tool Cache_][github-tool-cache].

 ### Certificates: Self-Hosted